adamtindale/adamtindale.github.io/README.md

 # Content
-NetEng, homelab, homebrew and other tidbits.
+NetEng, homelab, home brew and other tidbits.

 ---